bootstrap-vue/bootstrap-vue/src/components/popover/README.md

 `focus`, and the user then clicks the trigger element, they must click it again **and** move focus to close the popover.

-### Dismiss on next click (self dimissing)
+### Dismiss on next click (self-dismissing)
 Use the `focus` trigger by itself to dismiss popovers on the next click that the user makes.
 `focus` also makes the popover activate on both `focus` and `click` (as a click makes the element receive focus, assuming it is in the tab sequence of the page).

-You can, however, specify your trigger as `click blur`,  which will make only a click activate the popover, and either a click on the element - _or losing foucus to another element or part of the document_ - will close the popover.
+You can, however, specify your trigger as `click blur`,  which will make only a click activate the popover, and either a click on the element, _or_ losing focus to another element or part of the document will close the popover.

-This `blur` trigger must be used in combination with the `click` trigger.
+The special `blur` trigger must be used in combination with the `click` trigger.

 ## `<b-popover>` Component basic usage